metio/terraform-provider-k8s/docs/data-sources/control_k8ssandra_io_cassandra_task_v1alpha1_manifest.md

 - `end_token` (String)
 - `jobs` (Number)
 - `keyspace_name` (String)
 - `new_tokens` (Map of String) NewTokens is a map of pod names to their newly-assigned tokens.
-Required for the movecommand, ignored otherwise.
-Pods referenced in this map must exist; any existing pod notreferenced in this map will not be moved.
+Required for the move command, ignored otherwise.
+Pods referenced in this map must exist; any existing pod not referenced in this map will not be moved.
 - `no_snapshot` (Boolean)
 - `no_validate` (Boolean) Scrub arguments
 - `pod_name` (String)